ziadasem/Customize-Linux-Image/CH02 all about toolchains/Toolchain/README.md

 3- **C library**

-C library implements the standardized application program interface (API) POSIX specification, which is the main interface to the operating system and provides higher-level services. (see additional information section for more about API and interfaces []()), it will be discussed further in this section.
+C library implements the standardized application program interface (API) POSIX specification, which is the main interface to the operating system and provides higher-level services. (see additional information section for more about API and interfaces [additional information](#7-additional-information)), it will be discussed further in this section.

 * glibc